Guinea Pigs Overgrown Teeth

 Unlike dogs and cats, guinea pigs do not vomit.
 There is no need to withhold food or water before general anaesthesia.

 When front incisors are not evenly lined up (chipped or overgrown), it is difficult for your guinea pig to pick up and gnaw food.
 Overgrown teeth can also cause painful injuries to the mouth.
 Overgrown teeth are filed with specialised equipment.
-They should not be filed too short (just enough to avoid contact with lower gums or roof of mouth), otherwise your guinea pig will have problems picking up food.
+They should not be filed too short (just enough to avoid contact with lower gums or roof of the mouth), otherwise your guinea pig will have problems picking up food.

 It is very difficult for owners to examine their guinea pig’s back teeth because of buccal pads (cheek pads) which block the view.
 Using buccal pad separators and a lighted scope, Dr Sarah Wong is able to see that the lower molars are growing towards the centre, creating a bridge over the tongue.
 If the tongue is eventually trapped by overgrown molars, it will be difficult or impossible for Alfie to swallow.